 Panning

-Panning (moving the camera horizontally) with moving objects or animals gives sometimes very interesting images while the background will blur and there is some sharpness in the object or animal you followed.
+Panning (moving the camera horizontally) with moving objects or animals sometimes gives exciting images.
+At the same time, the background will blur, and there is some sharpness in the object or animal you followed.
 If you want the lines or stripes to be straight, do this on a tripod.
-If you do it handhold it can add a natural swing.
+If you do it handhold, it can add a natural swing.

 Morning grey, Guy 2013 (handheld horizontal camera movement, panning)